timbreitkreutz/atv.js/README.md

 ## Usage and examples

-To add to you importmap enabled rails app:
+To add to your importmap enabled rails app:

 ```
 bin/importmap pin '@sbrew.com/atv'